timroster/multi-tenancy-documentation/documentation/serverless-via-ibm-code-engine/ce-setup-create-the-instances.md

 >The values for the names of the `IBM Cloud Container Registry Namespace` and the `IBM Cloud Code Engine` project must unique in IBM Cloud for a region!

 To avoid problems during running the setup, please configure these name to your needs.

+#### 1. Unique value in the _globel_ configuration

-1. Configure your `IBM Cloud Container Registry Namespace name`
+* Configure your `IBM Cloud Container Registry Namespace name`

 In the [global.json](https://github.com/IBM/multi-tenancy/blob/main/configuration/global.json) file you need to change the value for the IBM Cloud Container Registry Namespace name to something like `multi-tenancy-example-mypostfix`.